rsoham89/tc-allianz/README.md

 ### Requirement Gathering and Analysis

-This document guide is for the MVP solution of three micro-services ( all private ).
+This document guide is for the MVP solution of the microservice hello-world.
 The cloud chosen is AWS.
 As of now the architecture needed is for only one environment with code to be built in a way that this can be used to create the infrastructure for production as well.
 The apps are deployed on EKS cluster.

 For code reusability [**Terraform**](https://www.terraform.io) has been chosen as IaC.